animator/learn-python/contrib/ds-algorithms/regression.md

 ## 5. ElasticNet Regression

 ### Description
-ElasticNet is a hybrid of Lasso and Ridge Regression that aims to overcome their limitations by combining both penalties.
+ElasticNet is a hybrid regression technique obtained by mixing up the penalties of Lasso with Ridge Regression.
+By incorporating both L1 and L2 regularization, it is better than before methods,, especially when dealing with datasets with multiple correlated features.
+It is way more robust

 ### Use Case
 Used when neither Ridge nor Lasso alone performs well.